mazetoken/mminer/README.md

 --------------------------------------------------------------------------------

-### Mining tutorial for beginners (Ubuntu Linux on Windows 10, Windows 10 and Kali Linux on Android phone)
+### Mining tutorial for beginners (Kali Linux or Ubuntu on Windows 10, Windows 10 and Kali Linux on Android phone)

 You need to have some basic knowledge how to use Windows or Linux and a command line.
 This tutorial may not be for perfect (my english is not perfect, too), so use your intuition.
 It is not tested on "fresh" Windows and you may need some other applications or drivers installed, that I am not aware